witchcraft-systems/pds-starter-pack/docs/custom-did-plc.md

     ![Image of using boat.kelinci.net to generate secret keys](/images/secret-keys.png)

     </details>
-2. Store these keys in a safe location! (and don't share your private keys with anyone!)
+2. Store these keys in a safe location, for example - in your password manager. (and don't share your private keys with anyone!)

 ## Add the new keys to your did:plc